How do I work with my child’s school?

 Records of meeting

-It is a good idea to keep a record of what is discussed and decided in discussions around behaviour issues., The school will keep some records of this discussions as well as any plans that are agreed with you and your child.
-The school may communicate with your directly through parent-teacher communication books or a signed student plan.
+It is a good idea to keep a record of what is discussed and decided in discussions around behaviour issues.
+The school will keep some records of these discussions as well as any plans that are agreed with you and your child.
+The school may communicate with you directly through parent-teacher communication books or a signed student plan.

-More information on personalised learning and support is available on the Disability, Learning and Support website.
+More information on inclusive learning support is available on the Inclusive learning support website.